-Only a few songs from Death were ever recorded, but they had amassed a cult following over the years, leading to subsequent re-releases of their material and a documentary about the band, produced in 2013.
-They're just now being recognized as one of the early shots fired in the punk movement.
+Only a few songs from Death were ever recorded, but they had amassed a cult following over the years, leading to subsequent re-releases of their material and a documentary produced in 2013.
+They’ve only recently been recognized as one of the early shots fired in the punk movement.

 When Bessie Coleman was denied the right to learn to fly in the United States, she decided to go to school, learn French, and travel overseas to France to get her pilot's license.
 In seven months, she got her license and returned to the States in 1921, where she created a media stir as the nation’s first Black female pilot.

 Coleman soon began performing at air shows and doing stunts for waves of spectators, all while making sure to use her celebrity to raise awareness of racial inequality and encourage women of any skin color to fly.
-Unfortunately, just a few years later in 1926, while prepping for a stunt in Jacksonville, Florida, a wrench became stuck in the gears of her plane, which went into an unexpected nosedive and spin.
-Coleman wasn't wearing a seatbelt and was thrown from the plane.
+Unfortunately, while prepping for a stunt in Jacksonville, Florida, in 1926, a wrench became stuck in the gears of her plane, which went into an unexpected nosedive and spin.
+Coleman wasn’t wearing a seatbelt and was thrown from the plane.
 She died on impact.
 In 2023, Coleman’s likeness appeared on the first coin of the American Women Quarters Program.

-Remember those video game cartridges you'd swap in and out of your console growing up and occasionally have to blow into to make them work?
+Remember those video game cartridges you’d swap in and out of your console and occasionally have to blow into to make work?
 That technology was made possible with the help of Jerry Lawson, the chief hardware engineer at Fairchild Semiconductor’s game division.
 Lawson began his life cobbling electronics together as a child and making his own radio station in his housing complex.
 That interest in electronics led him to Fairchild and its burgeoning video games branch.

-Lawson’s most high-profile assignment was designing the electronics behind the Fairchild Channel F video game console in 1976.
+Lawson’s highest-profile assignment was designing the electronics behind the Fairchild Channel F video game console in 1976.
 This system was interesting for a lot of reasons—the first of which was that players could now play against the computer, rather than needing another participant to work the game.